 Not all people have these symptoms, and symptoms may vary from one asthma attack to another.
-Symptoms can differ in how severe they are: Sometimes symptoms can be mildly annoying, other times they can be serious enough to make you stop what you are doing, and sometimes symptoms can be so serious that they are life threatening.
+Symptoms can differ in how severe and how often they are: Sometimes symptoms can be mildly annoying, other times they can be serious and persistent enough to make you stop what you are doing, and sometimes symptoms can be so serious and frequent that they are life threatening.

-Some things your doctor will ask about include:
+Some things your provider will ask about include:

-Your doctor will listen to your breathing and look for signs of asthma or allergies.
+Your health care provider will listen to your breathing and look for signs of asthma or allergies.

-Your doctor will probably use a device called a spirometer (speh-ROM-et-er) to check how your lungs are working.
-This test is called spirometry (speh-ROM-eh-tree).
+Your medical provider will probably use a device called a spirometer to check how your lungs are working.
+This test is called spirometry.
 The test measures how much air you can blow out of your lungs after taking a deep breath, and how fast you can do it .
 The results will be lower than normal if your airways are inflamed and narrowed, or if the muscles around your airways have tightened up.

-As part of the test, your doctor may give you a medicine that helps open narrowed airways to see if the medicine changes or improves your test results.
+As part of the test, your health care provider may give you a medicine that helps open narrowed airways to see if the medicine changes or improves your test results.

 Other tests, such as a chest x ray or an electrocardiogram, may be needed to find out if a foreign object or other lung diseases or heart disease could be causing your symptoms.
 A correct diagnosis is important because asthma is treated differently from other diseases with similar symptoms.

-Depending on the results of your physical exam, medical history, and lung function tests, your doctor can determine how severe your asthma is.
+Depending on the results of your physical exam, medical history, and lung function tests, your provider can determine how severe your asthma is.
 This is important because the severity of your asthma will determine how your asthma should be treated.
-One way for doctors to classify asthma severity is by considering how often you have symptoms when you are not taking any medicine or when your asthma is not well controlled.
+One way for medical practitioners to classify asthma severity is by considering how often you have symptoms when you are not taking any medicine or when your asthma is not well controlled.

 Anyone with asthma can have a severe attack—even people who have intermittent or mild persistent asthma.

-Your doctor can work with you to decide about your treatment goals and what you need to do to control your asthma to achieve these goals.
+Your health care provider can work with you to decide about your treatment goals and what you need to do to control your asthma to achieve these goals.
 Asthma treatment includes:

 There are two main types of medicines for asthma: